+- Go to www.usd368.org - Click on "Infinite Campus Parents"

+Infinite Campus Mobile Apps can be downloaded through the Apple App Store or Google Play Store

-- Go to www.usd368.org - Click on "Infinite Campus Parents" - If you have been assigned a GUID number click on "If you have been assigned a Campus Portal Activation Key", there you will be able to enter your information and establish a username and password.
-If you have not yet been assigned a GUID number and need one, please contact the school secretary. - If you are a returning user that has already set up "password" information then enter in user name and password information.
+- If you are a returning user that has already set up "password" information then enter in user name and password information. - You can also download the app.